tienfeek/chute-tutorials/Android/Image Sharer Tutorial/README.md

 ##ShareViewTutorialApp.java
 This class is the extended Application class.
 It is registered inside the "application" tag in the manifest and is used for initializing the utility classes used in the component.
-ShareViewTutorialApp can extend GCShareViewApp like shown in this tutorial:
+ShareViewTutorialApp can extend ImageSharerApp like shown in this tutorial:

 <pre><code>
 public class ShareViewTutorialApp extends ImageSharerApp {